3D Game Art Studio • 3D Art Services - iLogos

 Head of art

-Does quality control & performance reviews for an entire department.
-An experienced 3D artist and a great people person, they know from the team will fit right into your project (and for whom, your project would become a passion.)
+Conducts quality control and performance reviews for a department.
+An experienced 3D artist and people person, they ensure the right team fit for your project passion.

 3D Art Director

-Connects the narrative and gameplay to the visual language of the game and develops distinct ideas on how to talk through art most efficiently.
-Helps develop and maintain the dominant aesthetics & art style.
-An experienced artist and storyteller.
-A link between you and the team.
+Links narrative and gameplay to game's visual language, develops art communication ideas.
+Helps maintain aesthetics & art style.
+Experienced artist and storyteller, bridging you and the team.

 Lead 3D Artist